All Episodes

 Let's get some more of you on the phone.

-Wow, that never happens, uh between the lieutenant governor and the governor.
+Between the lieutenant governor and the governor.

-Uh let me tell you a little bit of what he was referring to, because I know a little bit about that, and as you know, a little information is a dangerous thing.
+Let me tell you a little bit of what he was referring to because I know a little bit about that.

-What is the obligation of really rich, famous black people uh to quote unquote give back to the community and what does that mean anyway?
+What is the obligation of really rich, famous black people to quote unquote, give back to the community?

-So, with all those things and more coming up, I'll just tell you it's the Rush Limbaugh show.
+So, with all those things and more coming up, I'll just tell you it's the Rush Limbaugh Show.

-I'm Mark Davis filling in, and we'll be right back on the EIB network.
+I'm Mark Davis filling in, and we'll be right back on the EIB Network.

-It is the Tuesday Rush Limbaugh show.
+It is the Tuesday Rush Limbaugh Show.

-Rush will actually be here for the Wednesday Rush Limbaugh show.
+Rush will actually be here for the Wednesday Rush Limbaugh Show.

 That's a good thing.

-And I'm Mark Davis, a WBAP Dallas Fort Worth filling in, and that's all it's a good thing for me, and I hope it's working out okay for you.
+So it's a good thing for me, and I hope it's working out okay for you.

-That was a joy to bring you Michael Barone.
+That was a joy to bring you, Michael Barone.

-Always, uh, always appreciate it.
+Always, always appreciate it.

-Uh and it's it's nice.
+And it's nice.

 I think there must be some listeners around here.

-Many of you kind enough to to throw me a word or two on the occasions that I fill in.
+Many of you kind enough to throw me a word or two on the occasions that I fill in.

-You can follow me in the expanding cult of Twitter at all one word mark davis, M-A-R-K-D-A-V IS, all one word Mark Davis.
+You can follow me in the expanding cult of Twitter at all one word Mark Davis, M-A-R-K-D-A-V-I-S, all one word Mark Davis, bam, and follow me wherever I will lead you.

 It is a strange and wonderful journey.

-The gentleman who had like 45 seconds to get it in at the end of the hour mentioned that this might be a bit of a feud between Governor Sanford and the Lieutenant Governor, Andre Bauer.
+The gentleman who had like 45 seconds to get it in at the end of the hour mentioned that this might be a bit of a feud between Governor Sanford and the lieutenant governor, Andre Bauer.

-They are never uh confused in public.
+They are never confused in public.

-Uh Lieutenant Governor Andre Bauer.
+Lieutenant Governor Andre Bauer.

-What should we s the history first or the modern day first?
+The history first or the modern day first?

-Let's do the modern day first, because here's how weird it gets.
+Let's do the modern day first because here's how weird it gets.

 Here's you have a Republican governor and a Republican lieutenant governor.

-Quote, that request was denied because the governor's chief of staff does not know where the governor is, and has not communicated with the governor since he left South Carolina last Thursday.
+Quote, that request was denied because the governor's chief of staff does not know where the governor is and has not communicated with the governor since he left South Carolina last Thursday.

-I cannot take lightly that his staff has not had communication with him for more than four days, and that no one, including his own family, knows his whereabouts.
+I cannot take lightly that his staff has not had communication with him for more than four days and that no one, including his own family, knows his whereabouts.

 Or the second thing that occurs to me is, does he have a point?